saalick/RegimeRadar/README.md

 # NQ Momentum Regime Detector & Alert System

 A lightweight, real-time dashboard that classifies the current NASDAQ (NQ) market into **3–4 regimes** (Trend Day, Choppy, Volatile, Quiet) using a simple ML model.
-It’s a **context engine**: it tells you how the market is behaving so you can pick the right playbook — not a buy/sell signal bot.
+It’s a **context engine**: it tells you how the market is behaving so you can pick the right playbook, not a buy/sell signal bot.

 ## Features